Zhengqbbb/cz-git/docs/cli/why.md

 ```

 ## What is different from cz-git
 cz-git is **commitizen adapter**. czg behaves and loads config... the same as cz-git.
-If someone on your team is using commitizen cli.
+If someone on your team is using Commitizen CLI.
 The two can be mixed, after all, both are very small and have zero dependencies.